heyrishabh13/India-Mart/README.md

 ## Installation and Setup Instructions
-CLone down this repository using this <a href="https://github.com/Upsehu/India-Mart.git">link</a>
+CLone down this repository using this <a href="https://github.com/Upsehu/India-Mart.git">link</a> and open index.html file.

 You can also run the project live using <a href="https://upsehu.github.io/India-Mart/">IndiaMart</a> link.